University of Notre Dame Dept. of Physics

 J. M. Densmore et al., Phys.
 Rev. B 79, 174522 (2009).

-The recent discovery of superconductivity in the pnictide and chalcogenide superconductors with elevated critical temperatures increasing, has sparked a strong interest in these materials.
-Furthermore, the possibility of growing large high-quality single crystals of Ba(Fe,Co)2As2 from flux allow small-angle neutron scattering (SANS) studies of the VL in this material.
-At all fields and temperatures the SANS measurements show a ring of scattering, indicating a highly disordered vortex configuration, and with a rocking curve extending beyond the measurable range.
+We have studied the FL in Ba(Fe,Co)2As2.
+At all fields and temperatures a "powder" ring is observed, indicating a highly disordered vortex configuration, and with a rocking curve extending beyond the measurable range.
 The magnitude of the VL scattering vector indicates either small, randomly oriented domains of rhombic symmetry at all fields or a vortex glass with short-range hexagonal order.
 An analysis of the radial width provides an estimate of the radial in-plane correlation length, which is found to be only a few vortex spacings at all fields, indicating that a single-vortex pinning regime.

 References: